sopra-fs21-group-24/client/README.md

 * Game

 #### Authentication
-Authentication contains login and register components used to facilitate the entire login/register process for our application and they are implemented on the [Launch Screen](####Launch)
+Authentication contains login and register components used to facilitate the entire login/register process for our application and they are implemented on the Launch Screen.

 [Code: Authentication Module](https://github.com/sopra-fs21-group-24/client/tree/master/src/components/authentication)